ivaantxo/Pokeemerald-Base-Hispana/docs/scope.md

 # Guidelines

-A pull request meets the scope crtieria if:
+A pull request meets the scope criteria if:
 * The feature does not belong to a category considered “not in scope” AND
 * The feature belongs to a category considered “in scope”